New Testament MA (joint degree) 2021 entry

 The School of Divinity has enjoyed an international reputation for teaching excellence since it was founded in 1539.

-Theology and religious studies at St Andrews were ranked second in the UK by the Guardian University Guide 2020.
+Theology and religious studies at St Andrews were ranked first in Scotland by the Complete University Guide 2021.

 The School of Divinity was also ranked top in Scotland for research quality in the 2014 Research Excellence Framework.

 Find out more about studying divinity at St Andrews.

 In the first two years of your degree (known as sub-honours) you will take required modules in New Testament language and literature along with modules from your chosen joint subject.

 Typically, you will take one New Testament module per semester during your first two years (with language and literature alternating), and two modules per year during your third and fourth year (known as Honours).
 Find out more about the modular Scottish degree system.